|Pilot 2nd Lt. Robert J. McDonald, O-746138 419th NFS (MIA / KIA) MI

 Assigned to the 13th Air Force, 18th Fighter Group, 419th Fighter Squadron.
 This aircraft was attached to the 419th Night Fighter Squadron, Detachment "A".
 When lost, engines: V-1710-89 and V-1710-91 serial numbers A-035710 and A-035710.

-On April 18, 1944 one of three P-38s that took off from Piva Airfield piloted by McDonald armed with a single 500 pound bomb on a strafing mission against anti-aircraft guns and coastal guns in the Buka-Bonis area.
+On April 18, 1944 took off from Piva Airfield on Bougainville piloted by 2nd Lt.
+Robert J. McDonald armed with a single 500 pound bomb as one of three P-38s on a strafing mission against anti-aircraft guns and coastal guns in the Buka-Bonis area.
 The flight was led by Lt Donald Dessert with Lt.
-Robert LaCroix and this aircraft.
+Robert LaCroix plus this aircraft.

-Over the target, this P-38 was hit in the right engine and set on fire near Sorum Point on Bougainville.
+Over the target, this P-38 was hit in the right engine and set on fire over Sorum Point on Bougainville.
 McDonald successfully parachuted from the burning airplane at approximately 10:15am.

-Ten minutes later, a PBY Catalina arrived to attempt a rescue, without success.
-P-38s and P-40s covered the area but did not spot him.
+Ten minutes later, a PBY Catalina arrived to attempt a rescue coverd by P-40s and P-38s but did not spot him and the rescue attempt was unsucessful.

 McDonald was officially declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He is memorialized at Manila American Cemetery on the tablets of the missing.

 Missing Air Crew Report 3739 (MACR 3739)